denis-beurive/rabbitmq/README.md

 Please note that the section that treats the installation of the server assumes that you are using _MAC OS X_.

+We also include few notes for Windows' users.

 # Installation

 The procedure bellow assumes that you have installed the following tools: